nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The WEDDING_NUMBER corresponds to each Wedding's position in the `Wedding` list
 </p>

-* In this example, the WEDDING_NUMBER 2 refers to the wedding named "Wedding 2", and the command `edit-wedding 2 w/Bob's Wedding` will change the Wedding name from "Wedding 2" to "Bob's Wedding".
+* In this example, the `WEDDING_NUMBER` 2 refers to the wedding named "Wedding 2", and the command `edit-wedding 2 w/Bob's Wedding` will change the Wedding name from "Wedding 2" to "Bob's Wedding".

 Examples:
 * To edit the address of the Wedding named `Wedding!`, to XYZ street:
     * First, identify the Wedding number by entering the command: `list-weddings`
-    * If the wedding number is 1, enter the command: `edit-wedding 1 a/XYZ street`
+    * Should wedding number be 1, enter the command: `edit-wedding 1 a/XYZ street`

 ### Unassigning contacts from a Wedding : `unassign-wedding` or `uw`

-Use the unassign-wedding command to remove a contact from one or more `Weddings`.
+Use the `unassign-wedding` command to remove a contact from one or more Weddings.

 Format: `unassign-wedding PERSON_NUMBER w/WEDDING_NAME...` or `uw PERSON_NUMBER w/WEDDING_NAME...`